GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `httpPort`: The TCP port which local development server should listen for HTTP requests on (defaults to 8080).
 * `stopPort`: The TCP port which local development server should listen for admin requests on (defaults to 8081).
 * `stopKey`: The key to pass to local development server when requesting it to stop (defaults to null).
+* `daemon`: Specifies whether the local development server should run in the background.
+When true, this task completes as soon as the server has started.
+When false, this task blocks until the local development server is stopped (defaults to false).
 * `warDir`: Web application directory used for local development server (defaults to `build/exploded-war`).

 Within `gae` you can define optional properties in a closure named `appcfg`: